-The recent news of Courtney Herron’s death in Melbourne shook everyone to the core.
+The news of Courtney Herron’s death in Melbourne back in 2019 shook everyone to the core.

 Only 25, Courtney’s life was taken away in just one night.
 The first shock was her brutal death – but the waves of shock about her being homeless, suffering with mental illness and struggling with drug addiction are only too familiar.
 She could well have been one of the young people that seek help through Triple Care Farm’s drug and alcohol rehabilitation centre.